 In the editors universe you can actually create a long (seriously, would be very long) discussion about what and which features are innovative on Elvis, VI, Emacs, LSE, DreamWeaver, Atom, Sublime Text, Notepad, Brackets, Kile and so many others.

-In my humble opinion, I would say innovation is quite personal and it depends a lot of which kind of background, personality and taste that you have.
-There is a lot of stuff that is built on popular or commom taste but would not necessarily be innovative.
+In my humble opinion, I would say innovation is quite personal, and it depends on a lot of which kind of background, personality and taste that you have.
+There is a lot of stuff that is built on popular or common taste, but would not necessarily be innovative.

-So if the percetion of innovation is personal, I can tell some of my goals on text editor that I am working on.
+So if the perception of innovation is personal, I can tell some of my goals on text editor that I am working on.

-• Reinvent mouse free editors, a text editor should be capable to deliver as much without require a long learning curve, in fact it should fit from a programmer to a non-programmer without having few days to catch up.
+• Reinvent mouse free editors, a text editor should be capable to deliver as much without requiring a long learning curve, in fact, it should fit from a programmer to a non-programmer without having a few days to catch up.

 • Hybrid, it can be used on GUI or/and terminal, you will be able to use the editor in any context you want to.
-I would love to share and show more on this but I do no want to spoil details.
+I would love to share and show more on this, but I do not want to spoil details.

-• Plug and play UI, you should be capable to not only configure an editor to look yours but actually make it yours.
-This feature is a bit complex to explain in a single bullet point and I definitely got carried about over adding this (lol).
+• Plug and play UI, you should be capable to not only configuring an editor to look yours, but actually making it yours.
+This feature is a bit complex to explain in a single bullet point, and I definitely got carried about over adding this (lol).

-There’s more goals and features but I think is ok to not mention everything, I don’t want to write in store anything since a LOT of work and ideas are still in development.
+There are more goals and features, but I think it is ok to not mention everything, I don’t want to write to store anything since a LOT of work and ideas are still in development.

-Lately, my work has been interview and sit with different programmers and non-programmers personas and collect ideas and feedbacks.
-So yeah, still have a lot going on.
+Lately, my work has been to interview and sit with different programmers and non-programmers personas and collect ideas and feedbacks.
+So, yeah, still have a lot going on.

 Tech Stack (so far)